Common Causes of Car Accidents

 Unfortunately, statistics show that several hundred people in New York State still lose their lives because of speeding each year.
 We urge drivers to slow down and give their undivided attention to the road while driving.

-If you have been injured, contact the auto accident lawyers at William Mattar today.
+If you have been injured because of one of the common causes of car accidents, contact the attentive car accident attorneys at William Mattar today.
 Call (844) 444-4444 or complete a free initial consultation form now.
-We have more than two decades of experience helping injured victims throughout New York State.
+We have more than two decades of experience helping car crash injury victims throughout New York State.